4 Ways to Avoid ‘Check the Box’ Syndrome

 You’ve worked too many hours.
 Or you’ve had too much work piled on you.
 Or you’ve worked on projects you find meaningless.
 Or you’ve had to commute to the office too often.
 Or all four.
 Whatever the reason, you are burned out.

 You think you have an answer for this: Just do the minimum—you know, complete tasks, but nothing more.
 You’re not alone.
 With 2 in 5 workers dissatisfied with their jobs, according to the Conference Board, just checking the box is a new norm.
-“People are reverting to doing the minimum, rather than being overly productive,” says Deepali Vyas, head of the FinTech, Crypto and Payments practice at Korn Ferry.
+“People are reverting to doing the minimum, rather than being overly productive,” says Deepali Vyas, global head of the FinTech, Crypto and Payments practice at Korn Ferry.

 There’s one problem: This choice might cost you your career.
 Managers, who usually notice a drop in performance, could apply more pressure—which can result in even more burnout.
 Forty-four percent of workers report burnout, according to data from the Society for Human Resource Management.
 So how can you avoid feeling squeezed?
 Our experts have some options.